gattaca-com/based-op/docs/docs/architecture/consensus.md

 # OP Node

-The OP node was slightly modified to support the new architecture.
-We have extended its communications protocols as we added a new namespace to the RPC server, a new capability to the P2P server, and extended the current engine API.
-The new namespace is called `based` and includes new methods to share new envs, frags, and seals with the root OP node, which will then broadcast them to the network.
-The new capability is the ability to send messages to the execution layer (EL) once the gateway's signature is verified.
-Lastly, the engine API was extended to include new methods to send the new messages to the EL.
+The OP node was upgraded to support the new based architecture and process `Frag`s.

+The main changes include:
+- a new capability in the P2P server, to support the [new](/architecture/p2p.md) messages
+- a new `based_` RPC namespace, used by the local gateway to make the initial push of p2p messages
+- an extended `EngineAPI` to enable processing of `Frag` in the execution layer after signature verification

+Importantly, all these changes are incremental and backwards compatible.
+Non-modified nodes will still be able to join and receive new blocks, they just won't be able to process `Frag`s and provide preconfirmations.

 ![op-node](../../static/img/architecture_consensus.png)

+## P2P Capability

+The P2P server is extended to include a new capability to broadcast messages to other OP nodes of the network.
+The current implementation simply extends the existing libp2p protocol already used by nodes, while in the future we plan to a new faster leader-aware gossip.

-## Based RPC
+## RPC

-A new namespace `based` is added to the RPC server, which includes new methods.
-These methods are called by the gateway to share new envs, frags, and seals with the root OP node, which will then broadcast them to the network.
+To avoid re-implementing the full p2p in the gateway, a new `based_` namespace is introduced, used by the gateway to make the initial push of p2p messages, which will then be broacast to the rest of the network.

 ### `based_env`

-Receives an env envelope, which includes the env itself and the signature of the gateway.

 #### Parameters

 - `signature`: The signature of the gateway.
-- `message`: The `env` message.
+- `message`: The `EnvV0` message.

 #### Returns